awsdocs/aws-organizations-docs/doc_source/orgs_manage_create.md

 **To create an organization \(Console\)**

-1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations/)\.
+1. Sign in to the AWS Management Console and open the AWS Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the account that you want to be the organization's master account\.

 1. On the introduction page, choose **Create organization**\.